veronica089/metad_extract/README.md

 	- _2dist.sh_ script will run _cpptraj_ to calculate distances for each frame in each directory;

-	- _`3get_dist.py`_ will extract distance data from each directory and grouping them in _data0.dat_, _data1.dat_ corresponding to all traj0.nc, traj1.nc and so on ..
+	- _`3get_dist.py`_ will extract distance data from each directory and grouping them in _data0.dat_, _data1.dat_ corresponding to all traj0.nc, traj1.nc and so on;

-        - 4plot_2dist.py will finally plot selected data files (for example from traj0.nc) in a 2d plot with dz1 and dz2 values as x and y axes, respectively, and colored by distance.
+	- _4plot_2dist.py_ will finally plot selected data files (for example from traj0.nc) in a 2d plot with dz1 and dz2 values as x and y axes, respectively, and colored by distance.